 Bank Note is a blend of 40% single malts to 60% scotch grain whisky.
 That’s WAY higher than most blends, even though one must assume the malts aren’t worthy of bottling as single-cask products (or A.D.
 Rattray most certainly would have done so).
 At 43% ABV and 5 years of age (minimum), and a bonus 250ml due to the larger bottle, it’s hard to justify buying any other low-end blend as long as this is available.
 It’s no SIA or Great King Street, but it’s eminently drinkable, mixable, and at this price I swear I can taste the money I’m saving.
 Seriously, I should include ‘VALUE’ in the tasting notes!

 Update, 7 years later, I have it on good authority that the quality of this blend has decreased as the Morrison family no longer has access to the mature whisky stocks that once powered Bank Note.
-Alas, I don’t have any details on what that means, but I am planning to update this review with a newly-purchased bottle soon.
+Alas, I don’t have any details on what that means, but I have re-reviewed this with a newly-purchased bottle.
 Also, there’s now a peated version on the market.

 Nose: Peach (indicating mild sherry), some brash young grain.
 Somewhat lemony, but otherwise standard cereal notes.
 Light and inoffensive.